kpman/newsroom/README.md

 # Newsroom

-A CLI tool for getting latest weekly.
+A CLI tool for getting different sources of news.

 ## Usage